silktown-software/coinbase-historic-candlestick-scraper/readme.md

-# Coinbase historic candlestick history scraper
+# Coinbase historic candlestick scraper

 This is a simple data collection script for getting historical candle stick data from coinbase pro's public api.